olimorris/pyscoutfm/README.md

 8. Clicking on the arrows next to the column headings allows you to sort by that column.
 Also, a helpful search box makes it easier to find specific players.

+## :hammer: Advanced usage

+To be updated

 ## :telescope: How does it work?

+To be updated